The Intellectual Property Review: Canada

 i Legislative amendments

-The year 2019 was a busy one on the legislative and treaty front.
-While the government is still focused on ratification of the CUSMA and making any consequential amendments, practitioners are coming to terms with a significant number of amendments that have recently come, or will soon be coming, into force.
-These changes, across nearly all of Canada's major IP statutes, will have significant effects on rights holders and the strategies they deploy in Canada.
+The year 2020 was a busy one on the legislative and treaty front.
+The government focused efforts on the covid-19 pandemic, introducing new policies and amending legislation to help manage the pandemic.
+The ratification of the CUSMA and consequential amendments to IP statutes will have significant effects on rights holders and the strategies they deploy in Canada.

 At the end of 2018, the Patent Act was amended to make file wrapper evidence admissible to rebut representations made by a patentee as to claims construction.
-In 2019, one case was heard and decided on this new provision, finding that foreign prosecution history is also admissible in certain circumstances.21 This case is currently under appeal at the Federal Court of Appeal.
-More cases citing this provision may be tried in 2020, which will give the courts the opportunity to clarify the scope of admissibility of file wrapper history in Canadian patent practice.
+In 2019, one case was heard and decided on this new provision, finding that foreign prosecution history is also admissible in certain circumstances.
+However, the Federal Court of Appeal disagreed with the Federal Court's interpretation, finding that admissible prosecution history is limited to communications with the Canadian Patent Office.24 More cases citing this provision may be tried in 2021, which will give the courts further opportunity to clarify the scope of admissibility of file wrapper history in Canadian patent practice.

 By the end of 2019, no action had proceeded to trial under the amended PM(NOC) Regulations, which were implemented in September 2017.
-A number of such cases are scheduled to be heard early in 2020.
+The year 2020 saw the first full trial and decision under the amended PM(NOC) Regulations, which was later upheld on appeal.25

-The recent amendments to the Trademarks Act that came into force in June 2019 have been the subject of considerable debate and discussion among practitioners.
-The Court will have further opportunities to consider these issues as cases that engage these new provisions make their way through the litigation process.
+The year 2020 saw several notable trademark decisions in Canada.
+The Federal Court of Appeal confirmed that a bricks-and-mortar presence in Canada is not necessarily required to establish that a trademark has been 'used' in Canada.29 The Federal Court of Appeal also confirmed that a trademark registration is a defence to an action for passing off.30 The amendments to the Trademarks Act that came into force in June 2019 have been the subject of considerable debate and discussion among practitioners.
+The courts will continue to have opportunities to consider these issues as cases that engage these new provisions make their way through the litigation process.

-1 Caroline Henrie is an associate, Adam Haller is a senior associate and Kristin Wall is a partner at Norton Rose Fulbright Canada LLP.
+1 Caroline Henrie is an associate, Adam Haller is Of Counsel, and Kristin Wall is a partner at Norton Rose Fulbright Canada LLP.

 2 RSC, 1985, Chapter P-4.